-The historically documented beginnings of the fountain on the marketplace date back to before 1439.
-It is not a deep well, but a cistern, i.e. a large container in which the water that came to the town via a water pipe was collected.
-As early as the Middle Ages, the water supply of Hachenburg was ensured by a water pipe, which started in the Ziegelhütte district.
-The spring water obtained there reached the city by means of a canal, which was later replaced by a pipe line.
+The historically verifiable beginnings of the fountain in the market date back to before the year 1439.
+This is not a deep well, but a cistern, meaning a large container in which water, brought into the city via a waterline, was collected.
+Already in the Middle Ages, the water supply of Hachenburg was ensured by a waterline that began in the Ziegelhütte area.
+The spring water extracted there reached the city via a canal, which was later replaced by a pipe.

-In the course of the last comprehensive restoration of the fountain, the lion holding the Hachenburg coat of arms was also given a new colour scheme.
-Instead of the hitherto red tongue, the lion was given a blue tongue, analogous to the heraldically defined colours of the Sayn coat of arms (golden lion on a red background with a blue train and blue claws).
+During the last comprehensive renovation of the fountain, the lion holding the Hachenburg city coat of arms was also repainted.
+Instead of the previous red tongue, the lion received a blue tongue – in line with the heraldically established colors of the Sayn coat of arms (golden lion on a red background with a blue tongue and blue claws).

 Contact and directions